BrembillaNiccolo/CodedCachingLP/README.md

 ✅ This setup uses three demands and one common information variable, still achieving → Max value obtained = 2

 ---
+## ⏱️ Computational Setup

+All experiments were executed on a single node of **Delta** at **NCSA**, a high-performance computing cluster.
+The LPs were solved using the **Gurobi 12.0.1** optimizer.

+The node configuration is as follows:
+- **CPU:** 2× AMD EPYC 7763 (“Milan”) processors — 128 cores total @ 2.45 GHz
+- **Memory:** 256 GB DDR4 RAM

+These specifications were used for all time and performance measurements reported in the paper.

+---
 ## 📝 Notes

 - All runs assume linear coding for placement and delivery.